The Markives

 Like that's even a remote possibility.

 Jon Stewart had it right about that region: "Too many people have too many claims on not enough land.
-Jesus, Mohammed, and Moses all went to the same high school."
+Jesus, Mohamed, and Moses all went to the same high school."

 M-->